Find answers to the most important questions about our company.

 "SAP" stands for Systems, Applications, and Products in Data Processing.

 SAP’s vision is to help the world run better and improve people’s lives.
-Our mission is to help every customer become a best-run business.
+Our mission is to help our customers run at their best.
+To fulfill our mission, we Run Simple by helping master complexity.
 We do this by delivering new technology innovations that we believe address today’s and tomorrow’s challenges without disrupting our customers’ business operations: Enterprise mobility will transform consumption of IT; in-memory technology will simplify the IT architecture in the enterprise and drive high-value applications; and the cloud delivery of IT solutions will simplify the consumption of technology and enable business networks.
 By leveraging our leadership in applications and analytics and combining them with new technology innovations, we can offer solutions that make our customers run better.
 To help our customers derive value from their SAP solutions in a fast, cost-effective, and predictable way, we also provide professional services and support.

 The Company provided the following outlook for the full-year 2014: